I want to create a room with a cathedral ceiling. How do I do this?

 When a room's ceiling is pitched rather than flat it is referred to as either a cathedral or vaulted ceiling.
 Cathedral ceilings are the same pitch as the roof and are typically produced by enclosing the bottoms of the roof rafters with a ceiling material.

 Vaulted ceilings, while similar, do not share the same pitch as the roof, and are often framed using scissor trusses.
-If you are interested in a Vaulted Ceiling rather than a cathedral please review this article on the subject: KB-00068 - Creating a Vaulted Ceiling and Scissor Trusses
+If you are interested in a Vaulted Ceiling rather than a Cathedral, please see the Related Articles section below.

 To create a cathedral ceiling

 Open an existing Chief Architect plan in which you would like to create a cathedral ceiling.

 Click the Select Objects tool, then click in an empty space of a room to select it.

 Note: In order for this method to work, the selected room must have a roof built directly above it, rather than a living space on the floor above.

-With the room selected, click the Open Object edit button, and on the Structure panel of the Room Specification dialog, uncheck Ceiling Over This Room, then click OK.
+With the room selected, click the Open Object edit button.
+On the Structure panel of the Room Specification dialog, uncheck Flat Ceiling Over This Room, then click OK.